 What’s Captura?

-Captura was a screen capture (screenshot, recording) app for Windows which could capture screeen, webcam, audio and keystrokes.
+Captura was a screen capture (screenshot, recording) app for Windows which could capture screen, webcam, audio and keystrokes.
 It is no longer maintained, but the source-code is still archived on GitHub with 8k+ stars and 1.5k+ forks.
-I acknowledge the existence of several outstanding bugs in the application, and despite knowing what needs to be addressed, I have decided against providing any further updates.

 Captura